Hrishita017/Hospital-Management-System/README.md

    - Optionally, use `data.sql` to populate the database with sample data.

 2. **Install Python Dependencies**:
-   - Install the required Python packages listed in `requirements.txt`.
+   - Install the required Python packages.

 3. **Run the Application**:
    - Execute the `hospital_management.py` script to start the application.